enazari/enazari.github.io/_projects/autoGAN.md

 <h3>Problem Definition</h3>

 Training a GAN can be quite complex compared to standard learning algorithms.
 Unlike optimizing an objective function, GAN training involves a competitive game where one player (the generator) tries to maximize an objective function while the other player (the discriminator) aims to minimize it.
 This presents a challenge in finding the Nash equilibrium, which is the potential solution to this game. <strong> Determining when to stop training a GAN is also a significant challenge</strong>, as there is no universally accepted criterion.
 Researchers often rely on visual inspection or quantitative evaluation metrics like Inception Score (IS) and Fréchet Inception Distance (FID).
-However, these approaches have limitations, such as the subjective nature of visual inspection and the need for pre-trained models for quantitative evaluation. <strong>This project aims to address these challenges and provide an automatic and systematic approach for determining the optimal point to stop GAN training across different data types.</strong>
+However, these approaches have limitations, such as the subjective nature of visual inspection and the need for pre-trained models for quantitative evaluation. <strong>This project aims to address these challenges and provide an automatic and systematic approach for determining the optimal point to stop GAN training across different data types.</strong> The code for this project is publicly available on <a href="https://github.com/enazari/autoGAN" style=" text-decoration: underline;">my GitHub</a>.

 <h3>The Solution</h3>